Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 Last, collecting data consistently also means measuring things in the same way over time or across forms so that you don't bias your results.
 The slightest change in item wording or response options can result in dramatic changes to outcomes [@icpsr_introduction_2022].

+## Review

+This chapter is a lot.
+There is so much to consider, both prior to data collection as well as during data collection, and the information varies so much depending on how you collect your data and who you collect your data on.
+As I've said before, implement what you can.
+Implementing even some of these practices will lead to higher quality data compared to implementing none of these practices, and that's huge.

-## Documenting your data collection workflow
+It's also important to consider your entire data collection workflow.

-Recall from Chapter \@ref(plan) that planning checklists can help you think through all of the decisions that need to be made during this data collection process.
-Once decisions are made, it is important to visualize your data collection process in a workflow diagram.
 Recall Figure \@ref(fig:fig5-5), where we visualized a sample process for collecting an online survey.
-As you develop this data collection workflow, remember to include all of the information discussed above, from creating instruments all the way through implementing practices to secure your data during collection.
-Knowing that errors can happen at any point in this process, it is important to integrate quality assurance and control procedures throughout the workflow (see Figure \@ref(fig:fig10-11)).
+Knowing that errors can happen at any point in this process, remember to consider the entire workflow holistically, and integrate both quality assurance and quality control procedures throughout (see Figure \@ref(fig:fig10-11)).

-As a reminder, once the workflow is developed, you will want to write the specifics of that plan into an SOP, including assigning roles and responsibilities for each task in the process.
+As a final reminder, once the workflow is developed, you will want to write the specifics of that plan into an SOP, including assigning roles and responsibilities for each task in the process.
 Last, train your team regularly on how to implement that data collection SOP so that you continue to collect data in a standardized way.

 <div class="figure" style="text-align: center">
 <img src="img/data_collect_workflow2.PNG" alt="Integrating quality assurance and control into a data collection workflow" width="100%" />